PetrGlad/emmate/README.md

 ## TODO

+- [ ] (test) Implement x-scaling check in tests.
+- [ ] (bug) Events are not displayed when zoomed in too close.
-- [ ] Stave rendering cleanup: there is some now-unused code left after Meshes rendering revamp.
+- [ ] (cleanup) Stave rendering cleanup: there is some now-unused code left after Meshes rendering revamp.
-  Implement x scaling check in tests.
 - [ ] (workflow) Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
-Alternatively several emmate windows may cooperate, each showing one stave at a time.
+Alternatively, several emmate windows may cooperate, each showing one stave at a time.
+  This will probably require support for opening all related scores at once, as a project, or at least have "recent scores" menu.
 - [ ] (workflow) Copy/cut/paste notes and time ranges (should also be supported between tracks).
 - [ ] (improvement) Use intermediate state snapshots in edit history (currently diffs also include previous state).
   Need also logic to decide when the snapshot should be made.
 This change should produce more compact on-disk files without duplication.
 - [ ] (usability) Stop for confirmation to undo beyond the manual snapshot (can be set on export).
   Do not undo initial import (it is confusing).
 - [ ] (performance) Do not attempt do draw out-of range events, and when the window is not visible.
   Use spatial tree: set of ranges, with mapping range -> event-visible-in-that-range.
   This lookup can also speed-up selection hints and hovers.
 - [ ] (usability) Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection or registry).
 This should make the handle_commands easier to read and enable to have a generated cheatsheet/help UI.
 - [ ] (usability) Command palette: select a command from list, maybe pre-selecting it by typing its name.
 - [ ] (workflow) Recording events from the input sequencer (should probably use copy-paste to/from another track for overdubs for now).
 - [ ] (workflow) "Flight recorder", always record what is coming from the MIDI controller into a separate file or track.
   Although not integrated, `midi-blackbox` project can be used as a partial solution.
 - [ ] (visual) Improve short notes display (e.g. when zoomed out): may be hard to see; currently there is note height jitter on zoom.
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
+- [ ] (improvement) Stop all sounds when program is closed.
+- [ ] (improvement) Play from new position should reflect current damper CC state (in cases when pedal is pressed earlier and there are no CC event at the cursor).
 - [x] (performance) Render events into a mesh that can be scrolled and re-used when track does not change.
   Now there is 0 CPU usage when paused, and <<100% CPU usage on follow-playback scrolling.
 Can be optimized further with spatial tree.
   Rejected version of this approach (produced visible artifacts due to scaling) is on `full-rescale-version` tag.
 - [x] (bug) Tape delete does not stitch CC line properly (leaves unmatched events).
 - [x] BUG After edits the sustain lane is left in an inconsistent state sometimes (needs investigation). -> Pane size did not match the CC lane drawn, so the mouse was not properly registered.